 - Doctoral students must submit their RCC course selection here by the Friday before the first day of classes.
 More information about RCCs can be found here.

-Registration opens on June 3rd at 8:00am for new students.
+Registration opens in June for new students.
 Registration can be done on your own via Wolverine Access.
 Helpful instructions can be found in the Course Enrollment section of the Graduate Handbook and here.

 Need help deciding what courses to take?